Treatment for mesothelioma

 The build-up of fluid between the pleura can be removed during a thoracoscopy (pleural aspiration).
 During this treatment, your doctor can put medicationinto the pleura, causing scarring and preventing further build-up of fluid.
 This is known as pleurodesis.
 This will help you to feel less breathless.

 Radiotherapy is the use of powerful X-rays to cure or control cancer.
 With mesothelioma, it can be used to control symptoms and also to shrink the tumour.
 Normally the chest is marked with a pen beforehand, so that the X-rays are sent to the same area of the lungs each time.
 You will be asked to sit very still in front of a machine that gives off the X-rays.
 This treatment is quick and painless.
 Your doctor and nurses will discuss with you how much radiotherapy you need.
+Find out more about radiotherapy.

 Chemotherapy is the use of drugs to control the symptoms of the disease or slow down the growth of the tumour.
 Chemotherapy can be given through a plastic tube (cannula) put into your vein or in tablet form.
 The side-effects of the drugs can vary a lot and depend on the individual.
 Sometimes mesothelioma is treated with a combination of drugs.
 Your doctor or nurses can discuss your chemotherapy drugs with you in more detail.
+Learn more about chemotherapy.